 People are having trouble getting through to Experion.
 Here are some alternate phone numbers for them.

 Can my children under 26 be on my Pennie Application?

-Adult children under 26 who file their own taxes may choose to be included on their parents’ application on submit their own application.
+Adult children under 26 who file their own taxes may choose to be included on their parents’ application or submit their own application, whichever is more advantageous.

 I am married but separated.
 What should I do?

 If you are legally separated or you are unmarried for tax purposes (this is the case with some foreign nationals whose spouses live outside the United States), then select “not married” on your application.
 Also, if you have been abandoned by your spouse, you may answer that you are “not married.”